Red Wharf Bay branch line

 The Red Wharf Bay branch line was a standard gauge railway line in Anglesey, Wales, a branch off the Anglesey Central Railway.
 It opened fully in 1909, but closed to passengers in September 1930.
 Freight operations continued until 3 April 1950, and the tracks were lifted during the summer of 1953.

 First proposal

-The Anglesey Railway Company, which was established by a Private Act of Parliament in 1812, was the first company authorised to build a railway on Anglesey.
+The Anglesey Railway Company, which was established by an act of Parliament, the Anglesey Railway Act 1812, was the first company authorised to build a railway on Anglesey.
 The line between Pentre Berw to Red Wharf Bay would carry coal and minerals for export by sea.
 But no evidence has been found that a railway or tram road was ever built.